Choir, Bible Study, Food, and Fellowship for Everyone!

 This Wednesday night program is for all ages and features a variety of activities including classes, music, games, and dinner will help participants to build strong ties with God and one another.
 This is a wonderful opportunity to have a “sit down” dinner with family and friends, and the food is always delicious.
 Childcare is provided for parents or grandparents who are attending an adult class or music program after dinner.

 Cornerstone is run solely on volunteers, and it takes everyone’s help to make it run smoothly.
 That means you may miss part of choir or part of a class to volunteer, but that is what is necessary.
 Thank you!
-We ask all adults to volunteer to set up, serve dinner or clean up at least 5 times.
+We ask all adults to volunteer to serve dinner or clean up at least 5 times.
+Presbyterian Men will start our year by cooking, serving, and cleaning up for us on September 14.
 Please sign up for your five slots on the registration form.

 Child Care is provided from 5:30 – 8:15 for choir members and adult education class participants